 And she stops the entire attack by remembering a future memory of her meeting the Chinese General and him telling her word by word what she had said to him on his private cell number (which he then proceeds to show her) in order to get him to stop.

 Head scratcher? yes.
 Implausible?
 Possible.
-So the movie then proceeds to show her become a hero by stopping a war, writing a book on translating the signs, marrying her science-mad co-worker, having a baby and raising it lovingly until the day she dies of leukemia.
+So the movie then proceeds to show her become a hero by stopping a war, writing a book on translating the signs, marrying her science-mad co-worker, having a baby and raising it lovingly until the day she dies of leukaemia.
 And her telling her soon to die daughter that her daddy doesn’t want to be with her because she told him someday somebody precious will be taken away from them from an incurable disease.

 Well, all is well when it ends well.
 What I didn’t find out from the movie is How the beings got there, where did they come from?
 How did they travel?
 How did they communicate?
 Why did they want their language learned?
 What technology did they have? …. basically a lot of the sci-fi questions that anyone would normally ask.